According to the description of towing energy, “Nout” was made to obtain a maximum climb velocity at 120 km/h (average velocity for glider towing).

 on this graph we can see that, “Nout” is able to have a climb velocity of (standard atmosphere):

 - 5 m/s with a single-seat glider towed

 - 3,5 m/s with a two-seat glider towed

-it multiplies by 2 the performances encountered so far with classics certified aircrafts (Rallye and DR400) or contemporary tow planes based on microlight aircrafts.
+it increases significantly the performances encountered so far with classics certified aircrafts (Rallye and DR400) or contemporary tow planes based on microlight aircrafts.